kartonfarkas/api_docs/source/suite/get_started/authentication.rst

 **Created**

-This field contains the current UTC, GMT, ZULU timestamp according to the ISO8601 format.
+This field contains the current UTC, GMT, ZULU timestamp (YYYY-MM-DD-HH:MM:SS) according to the ISO8601 format.

 Please note that you can use any timezone you want, but it has to be defined in the timestamp.
-Here is an example: `2014-03-20T12:51:45+01:00`.
+Here is an example: `2014-03-20 12:51:45+01:00`.
 We recommend setting your timezonne to UTC time as this is the global Emarsys standard.

 .. note::